-Our third antibody program targets the signaling of bone morphogenetic protein 6, or BMP6, another member of the $TGF\beta$ superfamily, which is involved in a diverse set of biological processes in various parts of the body.
+Our third antibody program targets the signaling of BMP6, another member of the TGFβ superfamily, which is involved in a diverse set of biological processes in various parts of the body.
 For example, in the liver, BMP6 signaling is a key controller of the body's ability to regulate iron levels.
 Given BMP6's important role in iron metabolism, we believe that targeting BMP6 signaling in a liver-selective fashion presents the potential to address both iron-restricted anemias and iron overload conditions.
-In preclinical studies of our antibodies that target BMP6 signaling in the liver, we have observed increased serum iron levels in healthy animals and we are now evaluating a limited number of these antibodies in disease models of iron-restricted anemia.